ThisIsHH/DIVA_BlenderMotionTool/README.md

 - If you plan to do a project with the tool, it's recommended to keep the MMD motion on hand so that you can easily update it when newer updates are made

 # Credits
-- [korenkonder](https://github.com/korenkonder) for JSON layout and PD Tool. https://github.com/korenkonder/PD_Tool
+- [korenkonder](https://github.com/korenkonder) for script support, JSON layout and PD Tool. https://github.com/korenkonder/PD_Tool
 - [FlyingSpirits](https://github.com/FlyingSpirits) for the impressive work on MMD-DIVA rig.